sudowebdev/node-routes/README.md

 For a more detailed answer: https://www.safaribooksonline.com/blog/2014/03/10/express-js-middleware-demystified/

 ###### Please refer to the [COMMITS](https://github.com/sudowebdev/node-routes/commits/master) section above to see the additions in the code to get a more clear understanding of what is happening.

+## Step 7: Modularizing the routes (Part 3: The Conclusion)

+There must be some doubt in your mind related to the require statement that we have used in server.js
+	const basicRouter = require('./routes');
+We haven't used ./routes/index.js as the path.
+This is because, in our package.json, the default is set to index.js in the main field.
+So, if nothing is mentioned, then the Node system takes index.js as the default and do the proceedings.

+Now let's take the modularization to a new level.
+As we can see in our index.js, there are lots of routes that have '/api' in common.
+So let's take all those and put them in a new file.

+###### The Steps:
+1. Create a new file **api.js** in the **routes** folder.
+2. Put this at the top:
+	const router = require('express').Router();
+3. Copy all the routes that have '/api' common in them and paste them all in api.js.
+Now, remove the "/api" from the path of each route and add the following line in index.js:
+	router.use('/api', apiRouter);
+Now, we need to define what is apiRouter.
+To define it, add this line at the top:
+	const apiRouter = require('./api.js');
+4. Finally, export router in **api.js** with:
+	module.exports = router;

+Check the same routes again in the browser.
+You'll get the same result, but your code is now better organised than ever.

+###### Check Step 7 [here](https://github.com/sudowebdev/node-routes/commits/master) to see the changes in the code.